Could something as simple as a pencil shaped award be a benchmark for creativity and beacon for the future of advertising and design? Absolutely.

 The Pencil Award has become so synonymous with D&AD that the organization has started incorporating it into its annual event design.
 For the May 2016 event, D&AD tasked Hawthorn, a creative technical event production firm, to put the iconic D&AD Pencil back at the heart of the awards event design.

-Hawthorn took an “in the round” approach to the event design, according to this Event Industry News story, “taking factors such as guest experience, use of space, entertainment, furniture and set design into consideration.”
+Hawthorn took an “in the round” approach to the event design, according to an Event Industry News story, “taking factors such as guest experience, use of space, entertainment, furniture and set design into consideration.”
 For even more emphasis upon the D&AD Pencil, Hawthorn built an innovative yellow and black hexagonal central stage and awards table to further incorporate the classic pencil shape throughout.

 Establishing The Foundation In Good Design